 Steep a 1 inch nugget of fresh ginger in a liter of water and drink it daily.
 Not only does this ignite your digestive system to create warmth throughout the body, but the digestive system is also the key holder for your motivation, drive and passion.

-Replenish and rest the digestive system.
+Rest the digestive system.

-If you are feeling full, heavy and bloated, rather then trying to cleanse the system with laxatives, work on giving the digestive system rest with food that is easy to digest.
+If you are feeling full, heavy and bloated, rather than trying to cleanse the system with laxatives, work on giving the digestive system rest with food that is easy to digest.
 This could include only eating vegetables that are steamed or fully cooked, or eating more soups and stews that have simmered down to allow for easy digestion.

 This does not necessarily mean that you need to go out and enroll with a gym membership that you’ll only use for the first few weeks of 2019.
 Rather, this can be done, for free in the comfort of your own home.
 Essentially, this is movement of the body in which you remain mindful.
 This may sound simple and easy, yet how often do you remain mindful when you are lowering down during a push up or striking through to cobra.
 Naturally, you are visualizing the end of this movement rather than noticing every muscle, thought pattern and movement of breath that occurs throughout the process.